aerospaceresearch/orbitdeterminator/docs/_build/html/_sources/examples.rst.txt

         '''

-Simply input the name of the .csv file in the format of (time, x, y, z) like the orbit.csv that is located in the example data folder inside the orbitdeterminator package and the process will run.
+Simply input the name of the .csv file in the format of (time, x, y, z) like the orbit.csv that is located in the  orbitdeterminator package alongside main.py and the process will run.
 You also need to input a apriori estimation of the measurements errors which in the example case is 20km per point (points every 1 second).
 In the case you are using your own positional data set you need to estimate this value and input it because it is critical for the filtering process::